CullenDolan/AWS-SAA/services/queue_service.md

     - 300 send, receive, or delete messages per second
     - No duplicates and sits in the queue until consumer processes it
 - Can be batched up to 10 messages at a time or 256KB
-- Billed in 64 KB chunks
+- Billed per request and a data transfer fee (in 64 KB chunks)
+- If data is transferred in the same region
-- Use **Long Polling** to extend poll request up to 20 seconds
+- Use **Long Polling** to extend poll request up to 20 seconds to reduce cost and maximize the chance of getting a message
+- Can be used with SNS, REdshift, DynamDB, RDS, EC2, ECS, Lambda, and S3